- Not a substitute for professional veterinary help.

-Using a biscuit cutter, pint glass, or whatever you like, cut out 2 identical pieces for each cake.
+Using a biscuit cutter, cookie cutter, or pint glass, cut out 2 identical pieces for each cake.
 You can go with a variety of sizes or make your cakes all the same.

 When you start running low on cake to cut, you can push together scraps to make a “frankenlayer.”
 Just use that in the center of an individual cake so there is stability above and below.